Dr. Eunice Eunhee Jang

 She served on the Advisory Board of EQAO provincial literacy and numeracy assessments, adjudication committee for SSHRC Insight Development Grants, International Language Testing Association Nominating Committee, TOEFL Committee of Examiners, TOEFL Young Students Research Grants program, and the AERA Significant Research Contribution Award Committee.
 She is currently an elected board member-at-large for International Language Testing Association and a member of the Broader Measures of Success Advisory Committee for People for Education.

 This website is a resource for researchers, practitioners, and students.
 The research page is a good starting point, as it provides information about each of Eunice's projects, along with links to representative publications and presentations.

-Enjoy the website, and feel free to contact us via email at email@example.com!
+Enjoy the website, and feel free to contact us via email at email@example.com or through our social media!